PaulJablonski/Resume-Projects/FPGA Soccer Heads/README.md

 * SPI protocols for connecting peripheral devices such as the keyboard used to control the player modules.
 * A physics system for gravity and acceleration, used for both players and the ball.
 * Menus with a finite state machine that also controlled the overall match states.
-* Collision detection with the ball and goals, alongside game boundaries and other objects.
+* Scorekeeping through collisions that also displayed on the FPGA hex display.
 * Sophisticated sprite drawing and animation creation.
 * AI capable of player-like movement.